 In July 2006, I started dotBunny with a single guiding directive.
-To create a company where clients could turn to industry veterans to solve their most complex of problems with simple yet elegant solutions.
-This principle has guided the company ever since and has allowed us to focus on word of mouth referrals to grow.
-In June 2017, over 11 years since our start, we decided it was time to make our own game.
+To create a company where clients could turn to industry veterans to solve their most complex problems with simple yet elegant solutions.
+This principle has guided the company ever since and has allowed us to focus on word-of-mouth referrals to grow.
+In May 2020, we began to start pre-production on our own internal title.
 Making other people’s dreams a reality is great and profitable.
 It was, however, time for us to live up to our “we make games” tagline.

 dotBunny is very much an indie game development studio, and we own it.
 While I wear many hats inside the company, I still see myself as a video game developer.

 While indie, we still have some big ambitions for ourselves and Peterborough’s tech sector.
 We are betting the bank on our project, with the hopes of restoring a proper brick and mortar video game studio in Peterborough.
 This dream won’t happen overnight, but it is a great goal, and we are taking steps to make it a reality.

 PTBO Game Jam

 In July 2016, I started the PTBO Game Jam; my philanthropic give back to Peterborough and the surrounding community.
 It is a bi-annual not-for-profit event with the intent to foster and support the local video game development industry.
 In other not so convoluted words, I’m trying to create some tech industry hype in Peterborough.
 The event has since grown to something that I could never have imagined possible.
 With each iteration of the PTBO Game Jam, the formula gets tweaked and improved.
 The momentum behind it is simply incredible.